Indus Valley Civilisation: Metrology

-The people of the Indus civilisation achieved great accuracy in measuring length, mass, and time.
+The people of the Indus Valley Civilisation achieved great accuracy in measuring length, mass, and time.
 They were among the first to develop a system of uniform weights and measures.
 A comparison of available objects indicates large scale variation across the Indus territories.
 Their smallest division, which is marked on an ivory scale found in Lothal in Gujarat, was approximately 1.704 mm, the smallest division ever recorded on a scale of the Bronze Age.
 Harappan engineers followed the decimal division of measurement for all practical purposes, including the measurement of mass as revealed by their hexahedron weights.

 These chert weights were in a ratio of 5:2:1 with weights of 0.05, 0.1, 0.2, 0.5, 1, 2, 5, 10, 20, 50, 100, 200, and 500 units, with each unit weighing approximately 28 grams, similar to the English Imperial ounce or Greek uncia, and smaller objects were weighed in similar ratios with the units of 0.871.
 However, as in other cultures, actual weights were not uniform throughout the area.
 The weights and measures later used in Kautilya's Arthashastra (4th century BCE) are the same as those used in Lothal.